John Edson Sweet: Biography

 In 1880 Sweet was a key founder of the American Society of Mechanical Engineers (ASME), and its third president in the year 1884–1885.
 In 1914 the ASME awarded him the John Fritz Medal "for his achievements in machine design, and for his pioneer work in applying sound engineering principles to the construction and development of the high-speed steam engine."
 In 1914 he also received the honorary degree of Doctor of Engineering from Syracuse University.
+Sweet was elected an honorary member of the ASME in 1916.

 In 1894, Sweet admitted that his relatives had carved the Pompey stone as a hoax.